CyDoor/AutoClicker/README.md

 --------------------------------------------------------

-♦WHY SHOUDL I USE IT ?
+♦ WHY SHOULD I USE IT ?

 It is a bot, if you get bored of clicking around or if you just wanna be the best, this bot will help you alot while doing clicks for you automaticly

 --------------------------------------------------------

-♦For what to use ?
+♦ For what to use ?

 - Use it for Cookie Clicker
 - Automate Browser games